Synergy between CSST and third-generation gravitational-wave detectors: Inferring cosmological parameters using cross-correlation of dark sirens and galaxies: Introduction

 In this work, we notice the substantial potential of CSST in cross-correlation studies with GW detections, owing to its wide survey area, deep redshift coverage, and high-precision redshift measurements.
 We therefore wish to investigate the role played by cross-correlation analyses between the galaxies observed by CSST and GW events detected by 3G ground-based GW detectors in cosmological research.
 We simulate the observation of BBHs by 3G ground-based GW detectors based on population distribution models inferred from the LVK O1--O3 GW data, and combine them with a mock CSST photometric survey galaxy catalog to perform angular power spectrum auto-correlation and cross-correlation analyses.
 We estimate the constraint precisions of cosmological parameters and GW clustering bias parameters jointly with the Fisher information matrix (FIM) approach.

 This paper is organized as follows.
 Sect.~\ref{sec:method} outlines the methods of cross-correlation analysis of GW events and galaxies.
-Sect.~\ref{sec:simulation} outlines the methods of simulating observations of the CSST photometric survey and 3G ground-based GW detectors.
+Sect.~\ref{sec:simulation} outlines the methods of modeling the redshift distribution for the CSST photometric survey and simulating the observational data for 3G ground-based GW detectors.
 In sect.~\ref{sec:results}, we present the results and make relevant discussions.
 Finally, sect.~\ref{sec:conclusions} summarizes the key findings and concludes the study.